mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 * Neutron (Network)
 * Nova (Compute)

 The OpenStack ecosystem contains 20+ more project.
-Evenry project handles one "as a service" feature like DNSaaS, LBaaS, etc. The most used hypervisor is Linux KVM.
-OpenStack can be used to create Public and Private cloud platforms and its a nice alternative to proprietary infrastructure solutions like VMware.
+Every project handles one "as a service" feature like DNSaaS, LBaaS, etc. The most used hypervisor is Linux KVM.
+OpenStack can be used to create public and private cloud platforms and it's a nice alternative to proprietary infrastructure solutions like VMware.

 For more information, see https://www.openstack.org/